ChrisYounger/git_for_splunk/README.md

 ## Gitignore

 Most Splunk environments have a lot of lookup tables that change regularly.
-Use the following gitignores to first disable tracking all lookup tables, but then selectivly add the files you do care about.
+Use the following gitignores to first disable tracking all lookup tables, but then selectively add the files you do care about.

 ```
 **/lookups/*
 !apps/search/lookups/my_important_lookup.csv
 ```

-If you dont want to store sensitive information to be sent to an external repo, you probably want to ignore these sort of files (and others):
+If you dont want to store sensitive information to be sent to an external repo, you probably want to ignore these sort of files (and others).

 ```
 etc/auth/
 etc/passwd
 ```

-Other things you will probably want to ignore just becuase they are low value or change regularly
+Other things you will probably want to ignore just becuase they are low value or change regularly.

 ```
 *.pyc